S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 ### Frameworks

-Like bootstrap, tailwind, Atomic CSS etc are quite a bit more than just CSS, but we'll just talk about their approach to CSS:
+Frameworks like bootstrap, tailwind, Atomic CSS (to name a few notables) are quite a bit more than just CSS, but we're only interested in their approach to CSS:

-- They take the stance that if you are just applying their class names, consequently your CSS will be ordered and relatively small (if you are working on a large project).
+- They take the stance that if you are just applying their class names, consequently your CSS will be ordered and relatively small (caveats).
-- Generally, they work on the principle that you have as much access to the HTML as the CSS, and that there is no separation of concerns between the two.
-- The declarative nature of CSS is moved to the HTML (pro and con), which is great for fast prototyping.
-- They embrace the global nature of CSS, by providing one well thought out, structured way of applying CSS.
+- They embrace the global nature of CSS, by providing one well thought out, structured way of applying CSS (basically a convention).
+- The declarative nature of CSS is moved to the HTML - embracing that people were not separating the concerns of markup and styling, which is great for fast prototyping (pro and con).
+- Generally, they work on the principle that you have as much access to the HTML as the CSS.
 - The generally work on the principle of 1 class to apply 1 style.
 Some also have some style patterns (a la OOCSS).
-- They also effectively solve the age old problem of knowing what to naming.
+- They also effectively solve the age old problem of naming.
-- They are seriously battle tested.
+- They are seriously battle tested (serious pro, addressing point 2 above).
-- By providing the one way to add CSS, they further simplify the cascade/specificity, which makes the styles easier to reason about.
+- By providing the one way to add CSS, they further mostly effectively abstract the complexity away from the developer, which makes the styles easier to reason about (point 3 above).
 - They can leverage tooling by limiting options

-The way I think about this is that the frameworks create boundaries for CSS and control all the areas that the boudaries are crossed.
-This means that can solve the problems of working with CSS, but, interestingly, by adding boundaries they also introduce **new** problems.
-A couple of the harder to categories problems that arise are.
+In the mental model, frameworks create a new structure for CSS to add some boundaries where there were none.
+This means that can solve the hard parts of working with CSS, but, interestingly, by adding boundaries they also introduce **new** problems.
+A couple of examples are:

-- Complexity: they can be an entire syntax unto themselves - `<div class="Bgc(#0280ae.5) H(90px) D(ib)--sm W(25%)--sm"></div>` is a relatively average example from the Atomic CSS framework, which is fairly equatable to other frameworks' syntaces.
-This is because, due its flexible nature CSS, has a huge API, so frameworks either need to be equally large, or they have to change the task we are doing.
+- Complexity: while they are simplifying the parts of CSS we use, CSS is huge and flexible, so they either have to be equally large and flexible or be much reduced.
+Consequently they can be an entire syntax unto themselves - e.g. `<div class="Bgc(#0280ae.5) H(90px) D(ib)--sm W(25%)--sm"></div>` (an example from the Atomic CSS framework website).
-- For me, perhaps the most problematic thing with frameworks, albeit rather nuanced - and I understand that this is both opinion and not limited to frameworks - is that they can engender a mental model where HTML and CSS are equally important; that it is okay to write HTML to fit the needs of the CSS classes that are needed.
+- Unclear boundaries: For me, perhaps the most problematic thing with frameworks, albeit rather nuanced - and I understand that this is both opinion and not limited to frameworks - is that they can engender a mental model where HTML and CSS are equally important; that it is okay to write HTML to fit the needs of the CSS classes that are needed.

-It is probably worth noting I'm a believer in semantic and accessible HTML as a base line requirement.
-It is possible that I take this a little too seriously, but for me it is a requirement or a hard boundary.
-That said, we can see that frameworks successfully achieve the ordering of the CSS environment, nevertheless there are also reasons enough to make me want to search for another option...
+We can see that frameworks successfully achieve the ordering of the CSS environment, nevertheless there are also reasons enough to make me want to search for another option...
+It is probably worth noting I'm a believer in semantic and accessible HTML as a base line requirement, for me it is a hard boundary.

 ### Conventions

-Conventions apply a mental framework more than a code framework and they can vary in their scope.
-They all represent at its most essential, an organising principle that overlays boundaries on CSS.
+The other option, Conventions, are a mental organizing framework that you apply to your code - kind of like a Do It Yourself Framework.
+They can vary in their scope but they all represent at their most essential, an organizing principle that overlays boundaries on CSS.
 BEM for example is a way of marking boundaries through naming, while OOCSS outlines an entire philosophy of structure... and yes, it can get pretty abstract.
-In reality most frameworks I've seen use and formalise one or more convention (or CSS organising principle) into tooling or code structure.
+Indeed, at their heart all Frameworks use and formalize one or more of these Conventions into tooling and code structure.

-Over time various conventions arose and I think that I've tried most of them in one project or another.
+Over time various Conventions arose and I think that I've tried most of them in one project or another.
 Eventually I even started introducing my own conventions.
-This search led me to ITCSS; arguably the convention that most closely and fully leverages all of CSS while providing mechanisms to avoid the pitfalls.
+This search led me to ITCSS; arguably the Convention that **most closely and fully provides for leveraging all of CSS** while providing mechanisms to avoid the pitfalls.
 It is quite easy to grasp, and promotes reuse and HTML primacy.
 What I liked about it is the way it had a place for all of CSS without trying to change it.

-## What is IT(CSS)?
+## So what is IT(CSS)?

 [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) "stands for Inverted Triangle CSS and it helps you to organize your project CSS files in such a way that you can better deal with (not always easy-to-deal with) CSS specifics like global namespace, cascade and selectors specificity." - much of the following description is also lifted from (https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/).

-One of the key principles of ITCSS is that it separates your CSS codebase to several sections (called layers), which take the form of the inverted triangle, where the most general types of styles form the top (widest part) of the inverted triangle and the most specific (and therefore, explicit) styles are at the pointy end.

-What the layers are is a little academic once you understand the principle, but the ones recommended in ITCSS are, ordered from most general to most specific:
+One of the key principles of ITCSS is that it separates a CSS codebase to several sections (called layers.
+What the layers are is a little academic once you understand the principle, but the ones recommended in ITCSS are, ordered from most general (wide, top of the inverted triangle) to most specific (sharp, bottom of the triangle):

 1. **Settings or Tokens** – may be used with preprocessors (like sass variables) and contain font, colors definitions, etc.
-2. **Tools** – globally used mixins and functions.
+2. **Tools** – globally used mix-ins and functions.
+Really only appropriate for preprocessors, frameworks, etc that have these concepts

    **It’s important not to output any CSS in the first 2 layers.**

 3. **Generic** – reset and/or normalize styles, box-sizing definition, etc. This is the first layer which generates actual CSS.
 4. **Elements** – styling for bare HTML elements (like H1, A, etc.).
-These come with default styling from the browser so we can redefine them here. **This is the last layer where we will select a bare HTML element**
+These come with default styling from the browser so we can redefine them here.

+**This is the last layer where we will select a bare HTML element**

 5. **Objects** – class-based selectors which define **undecorated design patterns**, for example media object known from OOCSS
 6. **Components** – specific UI components.
 This is where the majority of our work takes place and our UI components are often composed of Objects and Components
-7. **Utilities** – utilities and helper classes with ability to **override anything which goes before in the triangle**, eg. hide helper class
+7. **Utilities** – utilities and helper classes with ability to **override anything which goes before in the triangle**, eg. a hide helper class

 My teams and I have used a reduced version of this very successfully for a few years.
 We have adjusted it and learned from using it.
 We've even managed some projects across multiple branding changes - one of the arguments for Separation of Concerns that is often rejected as not a real life scenario.